-- 15. Regarding the Zoning Ordinance requirement that the waivers of standard conditions of the Special Use will be in harmony with the general purpose and intent of the ordinance: - A. Regarding the proposed waiver for not submitting a noise analysis: the requested variance is 0% of the minimum required, for a variance of 100%.
+- 15. Regarding the Zoning Ordinance requirement that the waivers of standard conditions of the Special Use will be in harmony with the general purpose and intent of the ordinance: - A. Regarding the proposed waiver for not submitting a noise analysis having written approval of the DATA CENTER location from the relevant FIRE PROTECTION DISTRICT: the requested variance is 0% of the minimum required, for a variance of 100%.